qriously/location-exercise/README.md

 ## Other Useful Information

-- Your solution should extend the the `CountyResolver` class.
+- Your solution should implement the `CountyResolver` interface.
 - We have included a `BasicCountyResolver` as an example.
+- The `ResolverTest` runs using a small locations file (`locations-small.csv`).
+If you get things running really quickly, try the full `locations.csv` file!
 - The project should compile using maven (i.e. `mvn clean install`).
 - Feel free to use external libraries so long as your solution cleanly runs using maven.
 - Document your progress and failures using the git commits.